 Save some scrolls of remove curse for equipment changes.
 Ash changes their behavior so that instead of removing all curses from worn equipment, they only remove the curses you select.
 Save up equipment changes to execute several at once.

-Scrying is cheap to cast, and is very useful for playstyles that like knowing where out-of-sight enemies are (Stabbers using invisibility or Passwall to sneak up on things, Earth Elementalists blowing things up through walls with Lee's Rapid Deconstruction and Shatter, Fire or Ice Elementalists casting storm spells to damage unseen opponents).
+Scrying is cheap to cast, and is very useful for playstyles that like knowing where out-of-sight enemies are (Stabbers using invisibility or Passwall to sneak up on things, Earth Elementalists blowing things up through walls with Lee's Rapid Deconstruction and Shatter, Fire or Ice Elementalists casting area spells to damage unseen opponents).

 Remember that Ashenzari does not punish decursing equipment, nor adventuring with uncursed equipment.
 The tradeoff is merely certain less-boosted or un-boosted skills, and slower piety gain.
 So if a strategy or dungeon branch requires a swappable slot (eg amulets of resist mutation and corrosion in Slime Pits), go ahead and leave it unbound as needed.